tnfru/nvim-venv-detector/README.md

 ## 🛠️ Usage with LSP & Tooling

-The plugin works by setting a single global variable: `vim.g.python3_host_prog`.
+The plugin works by setting a dedicated global variable: `vim.g.venv_detector_python_path`.

 You can then reference this variable in your other plugin configurations to ensure they always use the project's isolated Python environment.
+This approach avoids conflicts with Neovim's built-in Python provider.

 Here is a typical example for `nvim-lspconfig` with `basedpyright` and `ruff_lsp`: